email alerts

 • Education and outreach volunteers

-Is this community headed in a sustainable direction?
-The jury is currently out.
-Some agencies have largely disfranchised and lost their most effective stewards – constituencies that have been a critical part of the equation.
+Some public agencies have tried to turn the volunteer program into a regular part of the bureaucracy and, in the process, largely disfranchised and lost many of their land's most effective stewards – and with them the constituencies that have been a critical part of the equation.

-When politics threatened to end the restoration program, some forest preserve staff sided with the critics.
+In 1996, when politics threatened to end restoration programs in DuPage, Lake, and Cook Counties, some forest preserve staff sided with the critics.
 But some staff (like Bill Koenig, left) got together with volunteers (like Linda Masters, center), and board members (now Congressman, Mike Quigley, right) to educate and advocate.
 Here they're pulling garlic mustard, work that was actually forbidden in the early months of Forest Preserve President Stroger's moratorium.

-Conservation staff and constituency depend on each other.
-When some bureaucrats (seeking unneeded and counterproductive types of control) disempower and discourage dedicated volunteer leaders, the suffering extends to all concerned, including the staff and the ecosystem.
-The following histories should be written:
+Conservation staff and volunteers depend on each other.
+When dedicated volunteer leaders are disempowered and discouraged by bureaucrats seeking unneeded and counterproductive types of control, the suffering extends to all concerned, including the staff and the ecosystem.
+The following situations are instructive:

-• Cook County stewards are more empowered than in other counties, and Cook County’s stewardship budget and staff are growing the fastest.
+• Cook County stewards are more empowered than in other counties, and Cook County’s stewardship budget and staff have grown fastest and biggest.
+A vigorous volunteer constituency leads to more political support and more resources.

 • When the Kane County FPD director assembled his (until then independent) stewards into a formal FPD advisory group, the preserves began to get their first restoration resources and staff.

-• At Bartel Grassland (the first site to resume full restoration after the Cook moratorium) close collaboration between staff, volunteer leaders, and the neighbors resulted in a totally positive project, despite needed but until then "controversial" tree cutting.
+• At Bartel Grassland (the first site to resume full restoration after the Cook County moratorium) close collaboration - between staff, volunteer leaders, and the neighbors - resulted in a totally positive project, despite the need for then-controversial tree cutting.

-The community of stewards that emerged in the eighties was deeply different from what most people think of as volunteer programs.
+The community of stewards that emerged in the eighties was deeply different from what many people think of as volunteer programs.
 Hospital volunteers don’t do some of the operations when the medical staff can’t handle the volume.
-Stewardship volunteers not only “operate” on the ecosystem, they also do research to develop techniques.
+Stewards are more like rural volunteer fire departments.
+Stewardship volunteers not only “operate” on the ecosystem, they also do research to develop techniques in this new field.

 At the height of the supportive publicity, we leaders and staff were inundated by organizations from other states and other countries asking how to do it.
-Many conservation agency leaders came to us for enlightenment.
+Many conservation agency leaders came to us to study how this works.

-Except in rare cases, they didn’t get enlightened.
+But, except in rare cases, they didn’t get enlightened.
 They didn’t want to hear what we had to say.
 They sought something easy and automatic.
-They wanted magic zombie volunteers who would show up, do exactly what they were told, and then sit and wait patiently (without any ideas of their own) for their next task – but also not need a lot of expensive supervision.
+They wanted magic zombie volunteers who would show up, do exactly what they were told, and then sit and wait patiently (without any ideas of their own) for their next task.
+The kinds of volunteers they wanted typically need a lot of expensive supervision.

 Many fine volunteers are docile.
 But these aren’t the leaders.
-We recruited leaders, and they recruited and coordinated the rest.
+Early leaders recruited other good leaders, and they recruited and coordinated the rest.
 The key was empowering the right leaders.

 What words best describe the volunteer leaders?
-“Creative” and “spirited?”
-I clicked those words in thesaurus and was taken by what I found: “forceful, brave, determined, strong-willed, inventive, resourceful, ingenious, innovative, productive.”
+“Creative?” and “spirited?”
+We clicked those words in Thesaurus and found: “forceful, brave, determined, strong-willed, inventive, resourceful, ingenious, innovative, productive.”
 Yes, these are the people who deserve empowerment.
 And they don’t fit in a passive slot in a bureaucracy.

 Recruiting such people means having a “serious relationship” with them.
 Creative volunteers will do a huge amount - and make it work for the agency, if we’re respected and inspired by staff.
 Stewardship works because smart and energetic people are willing (indeed, eager) to throw themselves into something fun that is important.

 More than anyone else, Dr. Robert Betz founded the prairie restoration movement.
 By profession, he was a biochemist.
-But "the love of his volunteer life" was the natural ecosystem - and the work, people, and ideas needed to restore it (and our culture) to thriving richness.
+But "the love of his volunteer life" was the prairie - and the work, people, and ideas needed to restore it (and our culture) to thriving richness.

-Will our culture continue toward the death of what’s best about the planet through consumerism, alienation, and self-defeating self-centeredness?
-Or will conservation communities foster much-needed revolutions?
+Biodiversity and planetary care deserve more time and resources than they get.
+Our culture is challenged by consumerism, alienation, and self-defeating self-centeredness.
+Conservation communities can be part of much-needed revolutions?
 In 1862 our laws embraced the evil of slavery for millions of Americans.
 In 1918, women didn’t have the right to vote.
 In recent memory, no gay Americans were allowed to marry each other.
-The culture can change, and working for change can be a part of a great life.
+For the health of the planet and its peoples, ongoing positive change is needed.
+Working for change can be a part of a great life.
+Volunteer leadership in ecological restoration can be a model part of a better future.

 15 comments: